berepaulius-lab/matlab-installation-requirement-checker/README.md

 # One-click Windows 11 Requirement Checker (no MATLAB needed)

 Drop this folder on a Windows 11 PC and double-click **run_checker.cmd**.
-The script instantly creates a fresh log file under `logs/`, checks your setup, offers to fix missing pieces with winget when available, and can launch the flashy web dashboard with one key.
+It starts in plain old **Command Prompt**, spins up a log file immediately, auto-installs PowerShell if it is missing, and then launches the menu/dashboard checks with emojis and download helpers.

 ## How to run it
 1) Double-click **run_checker.cmd** (or right-click → Run as Administrator if you expect permission prompts).
-   - It immediately creates a fresh log file in `logs/` and tells you where to find it before continuing.
+   - The CMD window shows where the log file is being created *before* PowerShell opens.
+   - If PowerShell is missing, the launcher tries to download and install it automatically via `curl` + `msiexec` and logs the attempt.
-   - The menu appears with emojis.
-Press **A** then Enter to scan everything.
+   - The emoji menu appears; press **A** then Enter to scan everything.
    - Press **D** to launch the web dashboard in your browser (served locally).
    - Press **L** to open the log folder or **B** to zip recent logs for support.
 2) Need a silent run?
-From PowerShell:
+From PowerShell (after the launcher installs it if needed):
    `powershell -ExecutionPolicy Bypass -File requirements_checker.ps1 -ScanAll -LogPath .\logs`

 ## What it checks (and can auto-fix)